Higher dimensional generalizations of the Thompson groups via higher rank graphs: Constructing groups from suitable categories

-We shall need the following definitions.
-Let $C$ be a category and let $a,b \in C$.
-We say that $a$ and $b$ are {\em dependent} if $aC \cap bC \neq \varnothing$; otherwise, we say that they are {\em independent}.\footnote{The terms `comparable' and `incomparable' were used in \cite{LV2019b}.
-Strictly speaking, we should say `dependent on the right' and `independent on the right' but we only work `on the right' in this paper, anyway.} If $aC \cap bC \neq \varnothing$ then we also say that {\em $a$ is dependent on $b$} or that {\em $b$ is dependent on $a$}.
+The following result tells us that if we want $\mathsf{R}(C)^{e}$ to be non-empty then we must assume that $C$ has a finite number of identities.

+\begin{lemma} Let $C$ be a category that contains a finitely generated essential right ideal.
+Then $C$ contains only a finite number of identities. \end{lemma} \begin{proof} Let $XC$ be a finitely generated essential right ideal of $C$ and let $e \in C_{o}$ be an arbitrary identity.
+Then $eC \cap XC$ is non-empty by assumption.
+It follows that there exists $x \in X$ such that $eu = xv$ for some $u,v \in C$.
+Thus $e = \mathbf{r}(x)$.
+We have proved that each identity in $C$ is the codomain of an element of $X$.
+But $X$ is a finite set.
+It follows that the number of identities is finite. \end{proof}

+We can express whether a right ideal $XC$ is essential or not, purely in terms of the properties of $X$.
 A subset $X \subseteq C$ is said to be {\em large in $C$} if each $a \in C$ is dependent on an element of $X$.
 A subset $X \subseteq aC$ is said to be {\em large in $aC$} if each $b \in aC$ is dependent on an element of $X$.